taotao54321/eject4win/README.md

 # eject4win - eject(1) for Windows

 [eject(1)](http://man7.org/linux/man-pages/man1/eject.1.html) for
 Windows (not completely compatible).
+For now, this supports only optical disk drive.

-This utility should work on Windows NT or above (I tested on Windows 7 x64).
+This should work on Windows NT or above (I tested on Windows 7 x64).
 Windows 9x is not supported.

 ## Usage